josmar-crwdstffng/angular/aio/content/guide/architecture.md

 *   Enter a URL in the address bar and the browser navigates to a corresponding page
 *   Click links on the page and the browser navigates to a new page
-*   Click the browser's back and forward buttons and the browser navigates backward and forward through the history of pages you've seen
+*   Click the back and forward buttons in the browser and the browser navigates backward and forward through the history of pages you have seen

 The router maps URL-like paths to views instead of pages.
-When a user performs an action, such as clicking a link, that would load a new page in the browser, the router intercepts the browser's behavior, and shows or hides view hierarchies.
+When a user performs an action, such as clicking a link, that would load a new page in the browser, the router intercepts the behavior of the browser, and shows or hides view hierarchies.

-If the router determines that the current application state requires particular functionality, and the module that defines it hasn't been loaded, the router can *lazy-load* the module on demand.
+If the router determines that the current application state requires particular functionality, and the module that defines it has not been loaded, the router can *lazy-load* the module on demand.

-The router interprets a link URL according to your application's view navigation rules and data state.
+The router interprets a link URL according to the view navigation rules and data state of your application.
 You can navigate to new views when the user clicks a button or selects from a drop box, or in response to some other stimulus from any source.
-The router logs activity in the browser's history, so the back and forward buttons work as well.
+The router logs activity in the history of the browser, so the back and forward buttons work as well.

 To define navigation rules, you associate *navigation paths* with your components.
 A path uses a URL-like syntax that integrates your program data, in much the same way that template syntax integrates your views with your program data.